gamesbook/pyprototypr/docs/card_decks.rst

 cards as ways to track and exchange information about individuals.
 Early computers used a form of index cards called “punch” cards to store their data.
-Playing cards, of course, have been popular both in China and Europe coming into use somewhere in the 9th and 14th centuries respectively.
+Playing cards, of course, have been popular both in China and Europe; coming into more widespread use somewhere in the 9th and 14th centuries respectively.

-The vast rise in popularity of a game like *Magic the Gathering*, from the 1990s, has inspired the greater use of cards in all aspects of the modern board gaming experience, with cards taking a predominant role in many of them.
+The massive rise in popularity of a game like *Magic the Gathering*, from the 1990s, has inspired the greater use of cards in all aspects of the modern board gaming experience, with cards taking the predominant role in many of them.

 A Basic Deck